dell/ansible-powerscale/docs/modules/info.rst

   verify_ssl (True, bool, None)
     boolean variable to specify whether to validate SSL certificate or not.

-    \ :literal:`true`\  - indicates that the SSL certificate should be verified.
+    ``true`` - indicates that the SSL certificate should be verified.

-    \ :literal:`false`\  - indicates that the SSL certificate should not be verified.
+    ``false`` - indicates that the SSL certificate should not be verified.

   api_user (True, str, None)